kelumKP/FastCash/README.md

 ## Technologies Used

-### Backend
+# Backend

-- **C# .NET**:
+### **C# .NET:**

-  - **ASP.NET Core**: Utilized for building a RESTful API to handle loan application requests and manage data.
+- **ASP.NET Core:** Utilized for building a RESTful API to manage loan applications, including submitting and retrieving data.
-  - **Entity Framework Core**: Used for database operations with SQLite, allowing for seamless interaction between the application and the database.
+- **Entity Framework Core:** An ORM framework that interacts with SQLite, simplifying database operations and ensuring efficient data management.
-  - **Dependency Injection**: Managed by ASP.NET Core to promote modularity and testability.
+- **Dependency Injection:** Core to ASP.NET Core, enabling a modular and testable architecture by managing service lifetimes and dependencies.

-- **Database**:
+### **Database:**

-  - **SQLite**: A lightweight relational database used to store loan application data.
+- **SQLite:** A lightweight, serverless, and self-contained database used to store loan application data and ensure quick access and minimal setup.

-- **Middleware and Configuration**:
+### **Middleware and Configuration:**

-  - **CORS (Cross-Origin Resource Sharing)**: Configured to allow requests from specific origins, ensuring secure communication between frontend and backend.
+- **CORS (Cross-Origin Resource Sharing):** Configured to allow secure and specific communication between the frontend and backend, supporting various request origins.
-  - **Swagger**: Integrated for API documentation and testing, making it easier to understand and interact with the API.
+- **Swagger:** Integrated for easy API documentation and interactive testing, enhancing the development and collaboration process.

-### Frontend

-- **Angular**:
-  - **Angular Core**: Provides the foundation for building a responsive and dynamic single-page application (SPA).
-  - **Angular Forms**: Facilitates form validation and management of user input.
-  - **Angular Router**: Manages routing and navigation within the application.
-  - **Angular SSR (Server-Side Rendering)**: Configured with Angular Universal to improve performance and SEO by pre-rendering pages on the server.

-- **TypeScript**: A statically typed superset of JavaScript that enhances code quality and developer productivity.

-- **RxJS**: Employed for managing asynchronous data streams and events, crucial for handling user interactions and real-time updates.

-- **Express.js**: Used in conjunction with Angular Universal to handle server-side rendering (SSR) and serve the Angular application.

-- **Zone.js**: Manages asynchronous operations in Angular, ensuring that the application’s change detection works seamlessly.

-### Testing

-- **Karma**: A test runner that allows you to run tests in a browser environment, ensuring that the application works correctly across different platforms.

-- **Jasmine**: A behavior-driven development (BDD) framework used for writing unit and integration tests for the Angular application.

-- **Karma Chrome Launcher**: A plugin that runs tests in the Chrome browser, facilitating a real-world testing environment.

-- **Karma Coverage**: Generates code coverage reports to help identify untested parts of the codebase.

-### Build Tools

-- **Angular CLI**: A powerful command-line interface tool that simplifies the creation, management, and testing of Angular applications.

-- **Webpack**: A module bundler used by Angular CLI to efficiently bundle JavaScript, CSS, and other assets for production.

-### Miscellaneous

-- **Tslib**: A runtime library for TypeScript, providing essential helper functions to support TypeScript features.

-- **Node.js**: The runtime environment used to execute server-side JavaScript, particularly for the SSR with Express.

-## Project Structure
+# Project Structure

-### Backend Project Structure
+### **Backend Project Structure**

 ```plaintext
 Backend/